michodgs25/Sprint/README.md

 ### Colours

-- The welcome page is one big image of two runner on icy surface, the color tone is a dull blue so I ensure the title& button stand-out using white text& icons and the button background lights up orange.
+- The welcome page is one big image of two runner on icy surface, the image color tone is a dull blue so I ensured the title& button stand-out, using white text& icons and the button background lights up orange and the white text turns dark blue.

 - Main site the colour scheme, I used highly contrasting but equally compatible fonts alongside white texts& icons.